-Bruce Forsyth's old-fashioned appeal
+Sir Bruce Forsyth's old-fashioned appeal

-He launched himself on the music hall circuit as Boy Bruce the Mighty Atom, with an act which included dancing, singing and playing the ukulele.
+The son of a garage owner, he launched himself on the music hall circuit as Boy Bruce the Mighty Atom, with an act which included dancing, singing and playing the ukulele.

-He spent 20 years travelling the country working seven days a week, performing in church halls, sleeping in luggage racks and waiting for his big break.'Give us a twirl'
+He spent 20 years travelling the country seven days a week, performing in church halls, sleeping in luggage racks and waiting for his big break.'Give us a twirl'

-His energy and enthusiasm saw him flourish in the 1970s as host of a succession of popular game shows, including BBC primetime hit The Generation Game.
+His energy and enthusiasm saw him flourish in the 1970s as host of a succession of popular game shows including BBC prime-time hit The Generation Game.

-It was on The Generation Game that he introduced his famous "thinker" pose, appearing in silhouette at the beginning of each show.
+It was also on The Generation Game that he introduced his famous "thinker" pose, appearing in silhouette at the beginning of each show.

-His playful patter with the frequently befuddled contestants was delivered with knowing winks to the audience, who grew to love the patented formula of cheesy jokes, slapstick comedy and terrible prizes.
+His playful patter with the frequently befuddled contestants was delivered with knowing winks to the audience, who grew to love the formula of cheesy jokes, slapstick comedy and terrible prizes.

 He left the show after six years in 1977, handing over to Larry Grayson, but returned in 1990 for another four-year stint.